Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsubsection{Relation-based Contrastive Learning}

-Following existing methods, we use the InfoNCE loss in the relation-based contrastive learning module to measure the difference between relation-specific embeddings.
-We calculate the relation-based contrastive loss as follows:
+Following existing methods, we use the InfoNCE loss in the relation-based contrastive learning module for measuring the difference between relation-specific embeddings.
+We calculate the relation-based contrastive loss:

-where $\phi(\cdot)$ denotes the similarity function between two embeddings, $\tau$ denotes the temperature hyperparameter for $Softmax$ function.
+Here $\phi(\cdot)$ is the similarity function (such as the inner-product operation) between contrastive embeddings, and $\tau$ is the hyperparameter.
 Generally, we maximize the contrastive loss to make the different relations more distinguishable from each other than before and use this to measure the variability between different users.